zolutal/kropr/README.md

 Prevent scanning executable sections besides .text (e.g. .init.text for gadgets), they won't be executable at runtime.

 ### Remove gadgets with undesirable instructions
-Change 'sys' gadgets to not include `syscall` or `int 0x80` since those are never useful in the kernel, the remaining 'sys' gadgets -- sysret/iret/sysexit -- can be filtered out with '--nosys' as before
+Change 'sys' gadgets to not include `syscall` or `int 0x80` since those are never useful in the kernel, the remaining 'sys' gadgets -- sysret/iret/sysexit -- can be filtered out with `--nosys` as before

-Do not include results with interrupt instructions (e.g. int3)
+Exclude results with interrupt instructions (e.g. int3)

 ### Handle thunked calls/jmps/rets from spectre mitigations
 Find gadgets that end in `jmp __x86_return_thunk`, `jmp __x86_indirect_thunk_r*`, `jmp __x86_indirect_jump_thunk_r*`, `jmp __x86_indirect_call_thunk_r*`